estnltk/estnltk_resources/README.md

 * `"name"` must contain an ISO-format date, e.g. `2021-05-29` or `2015-06-21`. this date is used for sorting resources, and by default, only the resource with the latest date is downloaded and used by tools;
 * `"aliases"` can list names of the tool or tagger that uses the resource, e.g. different stanza syntax models can be marked with aliases `"stanza_syntax"`, `"stanzasyntaxtagger"`;
 * `"url"` must point to a zip or gz file, which can be downloaded and unpacked.
 Other file formats (including .tar.gz) are not supported;
+* `"size"` gives the size of the unpacked resource in GB, e.g. `0.232` stands for `232 MB` and `1.6` stands for `1.6 GB`.
+This information is prompted to the user before the download, so that the user can choose whether she/he wants to download a large resource;
+* `"md5"` gives MD5 hexdigest string of the packed resource.
+The digest is checked after the download and if the sums do not match, the resource will be discarded.
 * `"unpack_target_path"` must be a valid path name, corresponding to a file (if the package contains a single one file) or a directory (directory which needs to be extracted from the zip). this path is also used for checking the existence of the resource once it has been downloaded and unpacked.
 	* use `/` as a directory separator;
 	* if the resource is a directory, then the path should end with `/`; otherwise, it is assumed to be path of a file;